The development was built by Teague Homes Ltd on the site of the old Ferranti factory between Robertson Avenue, Stewart Terrace, and Gorgie Road.

 The two developments are separate in terms of Title Deeds, despite the fact that the flats were built by the same original developer and that they had shared a Factor since the development was originally built.
 Also, the townhouses, constructed/converted by Grigor Homes, form part of the Sinclair Development but due to an oversight were not involved in the factoring arrangement until August 2011.

 Since the matters outlined have been addressed, the Sinclair Development (292 flats and 14 townhouses) and Gorgie Development have been factored as separate entities as per the Title Deeds.
-Aspect (formerly McBride) factored the Sinclair Development from 2000 to 2013 followed by DCPM between 2013 and 2017 with Myreside Management taking over the current contract in May 2017.
+Aspect (formerly McBride) factored the Sinclair Development from 2000 to 2013 followed by DCPM between 2013 and 2017.
+Myreside Management factored the development from May 2017 until November 2021 with Trinity Factors taking over the current contract in December 2021.

 A map of the development can be found here: Sinclair Estate Plan